astraly-labs/pragma-node/README.md

 Optional environment variables:
 - `APIBARA_KEY`: will be used as your Apibara API key instead of asking for it.
 - `STARTING_BLOCK`: will be used as the indexer starting block.

-⚠ The script is still minimal and does not include `pulse` or other pushing services for the offchain database.

 ### Manual Setup